 So why did this happen?

 Even though they will click out to an external site, they return immediately to Facebook.

-In preparing this post, I came across an article by Donna Fasano, who documents the exact same experience with Facebook ads and ebook sales, which resulted in the same number of book sales as I got.
-None!
+She documents the same experience with Facebook ads and ebook sales, which resulted in the same number of book sales as I got.
+None.

 So, unless anyone can convince me otherwise, I have to conclude that Facebook Ads, in any ad format or custom audiences, have minimal value in gaining book sales.

 The only positive I can draw from this exercise is that the 56 people who clicked on my Amazon book pages will get reminder emails about my ebooks from Amazon in a week or two.

 Meanwhile, I will immediately go back to re-setting all my book promotion tools that I know do work.

 But you shouldn’t ignore Facebook marketing because it is still useful for creating brand awareness for your author name and book titles.

 Did you know that you can promote your book on Facebook in a much better way?

 Setting up your own Facebook Store is possible if you have a Facebook Page.
 You can add your books with a direct link to Amazon.